GUIDE Japanese Food Etiquette Guide Take the plunge into Japanese cuisine

 How to use chopsticks

 It may seem like a daunting task to the uninitiated, but chopsticks are quite simple to use.
 A little practice will go a long way in making your meal time a much more comfortable experience.
-Start by cradling one chopstick between your thumb and index finger.
-This first chopstick will give you a sturdy base.
-For the second one, pretend like you're holding a pencil between your index and middle finger.
+Start by resting one chopstick between the base of your thumb and the tip of your ring finger.
+For the second chopstick, imagine you're holding a pencil between your thumb, index and middle fingers.
+Only the top chopstick should move when picking up food.
 Now you can move it around and will be able to grab even the smallest objects.
 Practice a little by picking up any and everything, and then go out and enjoy your newfound skills.

 While they're simple to use, there are some common faux pas you should try and avoid when using chopsticks.
 Don't use them like a spoon, or a knife and a fork.
 Try not to stab things either — they're not for skewering foods.
 Holding them together in one hand is also frowned upon, as is pointing with them.
 Don't use them to pull plates and bowls around the table either.
 The two biggest no-no's of chopstick use are sticking them vertically in your bowl of rice and passing food from chopsticks to chopsticks.